1EdTech/lets-build-an-extended-transcript/tutorial-1/index.md

 Note that the `Association`'s `entityId` matches the `id` for the "Harnessing Planetary Rotational Energy" competency.
 Similar to how records reference entities, this is how we relate entities to other entities.

+> *Technical aside*: order of transcript entities is not important; you may make forward or backward references.

 Save the changes and upload it to the viewer.

 <table class="image">
-<caption align="bottom">The competencies are now related via a parent-child association.</caption>
+<caption align="bottom">The competencies are now associated via a parent-child association.</caption>
 <tr><td><img src="images/8.png" width="576" height="360" /></td></tr>
 </table>

 Alternatively, we could have declared that "Harnessing Planentary Rotational Energy" is the child of "Alternative Energy" using the `"isChildOf"` type.
 Can you figure out how?

 There are a total of ten available association types, though you will probably mostly use `"isParentOf"` or `"isChildOf"`.
-Any transcript entity may have an association with any association type with any other transcript entities, though the provider is responsible for generating meaningful transcripts.
-(E.g., don't generate a transcript where A is parent of B, which is parent of A.)
+The standard is very flexible: any transcript entity may have any association with any association type with any other transcript entities.
+But of course, the provider is responsible for generating sensible transcripts.

+> *Technical aside*: For more discussion on what is sensible, see the section on [Cycles and Paradoxes](https://www.imsglobal.org/sites/default/files/ExtendedTranscript/etv1p0candidatefinal/ET-Bestpractices/etservicev1p0_bestpracticesv1p0.html#cycles-and-paradoxes) in the Recommended Practices guide.

 To learn more about available associations, see the [AssocationType Vocabulary Description](https://www.imsglobal.org/sites/default/files/ExtendedTranscript/etv1p0candidatefinal/ET-InformationModel/ETServiceGroup_InfoModel.html#Enumerated_AssociationType) section within the Information Model documentation.

-### <a name=""></a> Adding a degree program and a course
+### <a name="add-degree-course"></a> Adding a degree program and a course

-Let's wrap up this tutorial by adding a couple more transcript entity types.
+Let's wrap up this tutorial by adding a couple new transcript entity types.

-Amy is working on her PhD in Applied Physics, and she took a course in applied alternative energies.
+Amy is working on her PhD in Applied Physics, and she took a course in alternative energies.

 Let's define the transcript entities first: